-Hibiscus are not picky when it comes to indoor storage.
-Keep in mind, when you take care of a hibiscus indoors, their summer, flower covered glory will quickly fade.
-Unless you have an atrium or greenhouse, your hibiscus will most likely start to look less than stellar before spring returns.
-It is best to find a place to care for the hibiscus that will be out of the way as long as you are wintering hibiscus in a place that stays warmer than 50 F., gets some light and where you will remember to water it.
+Hibiscus plants are not picky when it comes to indoor storage.
+Keep in mind, when you take an outdoor hibiscus into a sheltered room its flowers will fade and, unless you have an atrium or greenhouse, your hibiscus will most likely start to look less than stellar before spring returns.
+It’s best to find a place that will be out of the way.
+Just make sure your hibiscus plant’s new spot stays warmer than 50 degrees F (10 C), gets some light, and is somewhere you’ll remember to water it.

-You can expect to see a moderate amount of yellow leaves on your hibiscus when you take care of a hibiscus indoors over the winter.
-This is normal, and the plant is acting normally.
-If all the leaves have fallen off but the branches are still pliable, your hibiscus has just gone into full dormancy.
-At this time, you may want to place it in a cool dark place and allow it to stay dormant.
+When all the plant’s leaves have fallen off and its branches are still pliable, your hibiscus plant has gone into full dormancy.
+At this time, you may want to place it in a cool dark place like a basement, and allow it to stay dormant.

 Experienced hibiscus growers suggest pruning the plant to begin preparing it for winter.
 When to trim the plant for winter is generally dictated by the weather.
 Hibiscus pruning needs to be done before the frost arrives to maintain a more compact size and shape.
 Though the plant’s growth will slow drastically throughout winter, additional pruning may also be required while it’s indoors.

 Indoor conditions are a key element of hibiscus care in winter.
 Once inside, plants should be placed in a location where temperatures do not dip below 60 F (15 C) Potted hibiscus should also be kept from cold drafts or direct exposure to heating vents.
 This helps to maintain proper humidity levels and prevent damage to the plant.
 Potted hibiscus should be situated near a bright, sunny window, where it can receive ample indirect light.